freetyhan/watercolour_converter/README.md

     - pip install Flask
     - pip install flask-dropzone
     - python app.py
 4. Once you run the last command a link will likely show up (it does at least in VS code and cmd).
-Follow it and the website should show up
+Follow it and the website should show up.
 If you have any questions contact me at adriana.e.castro@outlook.com